snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 * put groceries away
 * know what food we have and what we are running low on
 * access and put away ingredients while cooking
-* grab broom and dustpan for spills
+* grab broom and dustpan for quick cleanup
 * pull out extra folding chairs for (sometimes spontaneous) guests

-*That's a long list!* Here's the final project:
+*That's a long list!* Space planning and optimization takes real effort, but the payoff is totally worth it for improving the efficiency of everyday life.
+Here's how our closet looks now:

 ![Closet](../assets/img/frontcloset01.jpg){: .mx-auto.d-block :}
-*This solution checks off every one of our requirements (so far) and required a lot of cerebral planning effort!*
+*WOOO we checked off ALL of our requirements (so far)!*

 ## The Details

 ![Closet](../assets/img/frontcloset06.jpg){: .mx-auto.d-block :}
-*I hung the broom, dustpan, and Swiffer (which is used primarily to fish toy cars out from under couches) and a plastic bag dispenser directly on the back of the closet door.
-Best possible location!*
+*I hung the broom, dustpan, and Swiffer (used primarily to fish toy cars out from under couches) and a plastic bag dispenser directly on the back of the closet door.*

 ![Closet](../assets/img/frontcloset05.jpg){: .mx-auto.d-block :}
-*Installed two rows of hooks, the bottom level that the kids can reach.
-They do end up leaving their backpacks right on the floor, but that's fine!
-The stepstool is also accessible and our 4-year-old can pull it out himself to watch and "help" my husband cook dinner.
-Bottom rod enables hanging by kiddos, and our folding chairs are accessible, too!*
+*Installed two [rows of hooks](https://www.amazon.com/gp/product/B08TLX2Y75/) so that kids can reach the bottom level.
+These hooks fold back to save space and don't clobber your back when you're facing the other way.
+The stepstool is also accessible to our toddler and the folding chairs accessible for the grown-ups.*

 ![Closet](../assets/img/frontcloset04.jpg){: .mx-auto.d-block :}

-*Bulk storage of food items was essential during the Covid pandemic when going to a grocery store was potentially risky (and anyway the options were restaurant-supply quantities or nothing).
-We now use these bins for storing and organizing dry goods of all varieties!*
+**Bulk food storage** was essential during the pandemic when the grocery options were buy (1) a restaurant-supply quantity or (2) nothing.
+These days, we're using the bins for storing and organizing all sorts of dried goods, and they're great! for storing and organizing dry goods of all varieties!*

 ![Closet](../assets/img/frontcloset03.jpg){: .mx-auto.d-block :}

-*Clear bins are the BEST for immediately seeing what you have (and what you're low on).
-I understand that there may be prettier (wood, basket-weave) options, but I was going for **functionality first** in this tiny space.
-Putting groceries away (and making a grocery shopping list) is now a breeze.
-Don't you love the icons with each label?
-The idea came to me for organizing my 3-year-old's stuff (since he can't quite read), but it turns out they're useful for adults, too!*
+**About the bins:** I cannot think of a more effective solution for being able to immediately see what we have (and what we're low on) than clear plastic bins.
+Also c'mon, don't you love my labels with the little ICONS?!
+The idea came to me for organizing my 3-year-old's stuff
+(since he can't read yet), but these seem to be easier for me (and random guests) to read, too!

 ![Closet](../assets/img/frontcloset02.jpg){: .mx-auto.d-block :}

-*We do not hang our reusable grocery bags.
-It's easier to stuff them in a bin, actually (and we keep the large ones organized on a mini shelf).
-I also spent a long time trying to figure out where our plastic bag recycling bin should go, and this was the only spot I could find.
-It is in fact better to have this out of the kitchen so that packaging can be put away immediately without getting in the way of someone cooking or ashing dishes in the kitchen.*
+**Reusable grocery bags:** Honestly it's easier to stuff them in a bin than actually hang 'em up, and we keep the large ones lined up on a mini shelf.

+**Plastic bag recycling:** Do you know the best/most intuitive spot for plastic bag recycling!?
+Me neither.
+This spot (in the pantry) was really our only option (I'll admit it).
+Seems to be working well so far at enabling us to put away packaging easily without getting in anyone's way in the kitchen!*

-## The Process and Cost
+## Process and Cost

-I explored *so many* organizer options before finally settling on the [Ikea Boaxel system](https://www.ikea.com/us/en/cat/boaxel-system-47394/), because it seemed to maximize the space and included an option for a coat rod that did *not* span wall to wall.
-I also like having fully open shelves attached directly to the walls so that there are no vertical rods in front of the shelves to block your view, access, and storage flexibility.
+I explored *so many* organizer options before finally settling on the [Ikea Boaxel system](https://www.ikea.com/us/en/cat/boaxel-system-47394/), because it seemed to maximize our specific space and included an option for a coat rod that did *not* span wall to wall.
+I also believe that having fully open shelves attached directly to the walls is optimal, since there are no vertical rods in front of the shelves to block your view, access, and storage flexibility.
 **The total cost for the entire shelving system was only $167** (plus $10.44 in tax and a drive to Stoughton for late-night pickup).